jorgebertran87/app-lumen-vue/readme.md

 1. Create a new directory in which your OS user has full read/write access and clone this repository inside.

-2. Create two new textfiles named `db_root_password.txt` and `db_password.txt` and place your preferred database passwords inside:
+2. Prepare the stack with this command (It will take about 8 minutes):

     ```
-    $ echo "myrootpass" > db_root_password.txt
-    $ echo "myuserpass" > db_password.txt
+    ./prepare_stack.sh
     ```

-3. Before the whole stack is up, execute the following commands:
+3. Copy your .env file from .env.example in src folder

     ```
-    # Migrate db info (It usually takes a bit of time, so grab a cup of coffee)
-    docker-compose run --rm --entrypoint "/scripts/dump_data.sh" app
-    # Install node packages in client
-    docker-compose run --rm --entrypoint "npm install" client
-    # Install vendors in app
-    docker-compose run --rm --entrypoint "composer install" app
-    # Up the whole stack
-    docker-compose up -d
+    cp src/.env.example src/.env
     ```

-4. Create your .env file from .env.example in src folder

-- The following values should be replaced in your `.env` file if you're willing to keep them as defaults:

-    ```
-    DB_HOST=mysql
-    DB_PORT=3306
-    DB_DATABASE=appdb
-    DB_USERNAME=user
-    DB_PASSWORD=myuserpass
-    ```

-5. That's it!
+4. That's it!
 Navigate to [http://localhost:8080](http://localhost:8080) to access the application.

 **Tests**